LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/ConversationBuilder/conditions.md

 indicator: both
 ---

+### User Response Match & Actions

 When adding a [question interaction](conversation-builder-conversation-builder-interactions.html) to the dialog, you can configure conditional logic based on the user's response.
 These are basically "if then" type decisions but, when combined with pattern matching, intents, and entities, they can deliver a powerful flow control engine for the bot/automation.

-When you add a question interaction to the dialog, you can select it and choose the Interaction Details from the Settings Toolbar on the right hand side (the second icon on the toolbar).
+When you add a question interaction to the dialog, you can select it and choose the Interaction Details icon on the right side of the interaction.
 From there, click on "User Response" in the middle of the Interactions Details panel which opens.
 At the bottom of this menu, you'll find the "Next Step" dropdown.

 When a condition is met, the action defined under the Next Step dropdown menu will occur.
 The bot/automation can close the dialog, move on to the next interaction, perform an Integration call, and more based on how you configure the Next Step dropdown menu.
 Conditions can be set to trigger using the following: